Get all the answers to all of your questions.

 You’ll be helping children learn English!
 Volunteers will be at a few schools using the ILP teaching methodology for learning a second language.

-You’ll be teaching part time (up to 20 hours a week).
-No teaching experience is necessary, you just need to have a desire to make a difference to these kiddos.
+As an ILP volunteer, you’ll spend about a half day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up).
+You'll be volunteering Monday to Friday, and no teaching experience is necessary, you just need to have a desire to make a difference to these kiddos.
 You’ll receive training and support your whole semester plus, our teaching method isn’t like traditional classes; ILP volunteers spend time “playing” with the kids and planning fun lessons entirely in English to help them learn.

 More About Your Kids